yuw72/NLP_Project1/README.md

 ## Execution Time
 On Lexi's laptop, the autograder runs in 1:30 for 2013 and 5:00 for 2015 without the red carpet information.
+Note: red carpet is not fully optimized.
+For best results on gg_api, use a smaller dataset or comment out the red carpet section.